Creating a MIDI Profile

-The buttons can send note data such as the piano note D6, first set the note, then choose the octave.
+- Buttons can send note data such as the piano note D6.
+First set the note, then choose the octave.

-The slider can send CC data when making adjustments.
+- Sliders can send CC data when moved.

 Once you have the MIDI layout setup in Palette you can create multiple banks by making more profiles and using different MIDI maps for each layout.
 You can cycle through the MIDI profiles by setting a button/dial for profile switching.

 The next step is to configure Palette as a working MIDI device for your DAW.

 - Open/Restart FL Studio 11 or higher.